stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

   `code`: reserved

-  `is_witness`:  identifies whether the account is a witness node.
+  `is_executive`:  identifies whether the account is a executive node.

   `is_committee`: reserved